douglasbouttell/douglasbouttell.co.uk/content/posts/2019-02-04-clean-code.md

 /**
  * Get the extension of the filename, from the first separator
+ * @param filename the filename to search over
+ * @param result a string pointer to store the result
  * @returns the number of bytes copied, or 0 if nothing is copied */ void getFileExtension(char* filename, char* result) {